 Alongside a physical visit, a surveyor will view the legal deeds and plans which spell out the legal boundary of the parcel of land.
 A surveyor can also consult historic photographs, local searches, planning drawings, information from the property seller as well as published maps.

 Using this compiled information and research, the surveyor will evaluate the evidence to decide on the legal boundary.
 They will thus be able to make an informed decision of the common position of the boundary.

 Can you get legal aid for boundary disputes?

 Legal aid is not available for boundary or neighbour disputes.
 This makes it more difficult to pursue a claim against a neighbour.
 Since, many people cannot afford the legal costs involved in fighting a dispute, it is advised by the Ministry that resolution should be found before taking legal action.

 Asking a solicitor for legal advice can become an expensive service to enter into.
 However, you can avoid expensive solicitors fees by agreeing to a deal.

-Get in touch with our chartered surveyor today to discuss boundary disputes in Kent.
+Get in touch with our chartered surveyor today to discuss boundary dispute resolution in Kent.
 Our specialist team of surveyors will help both parties involved in a dispute to work together until the matter is resolved.